franceslinyc/RNN-LSTM-Time-Series-Forecasting-A-Review/README.md

 # RNN-LSTM-Time-Series-Forecasting-A-Review
-Presentation slide for Deep Learning AI Reading Group at OSU
+Presentation slide for Deep Learning and AI Reading Group at OSU

 ## Description